martilidad/spam-mail-filter/data/README.md

 # Training Data

-Please Download The Test-Data either from the Project Cloudhost or from respective Provider.
+Please unzip the corresponding file in order to use each dataset.

 Enron Dataset: "Spam Filtering with Naive Bayes – Which Naive Bayes?"
 Vangelis Metsis et. al.